jborgers/PMD-jPinpoint-rules/docs/JavaDataAccessPerformance.md

 ````java
  prepStmt.setMaxRows(25);
 ````
-Note that the setMaxRows only limits/affects the clients side JDBC Object.
+Note that the setMaxRows only limits/affects the client's side JDBC Object.
 To also optimize the database query itself, use database specific SQL, ROWNUM for Oracle to create a different query, like:
 ````sql
 SELECT * FROM employees WHERE ROWNUM < 11;
 ````